View Count: 3565

 There is something about Sundays that seems to attract the best, brightest, and most accomplished in the professional world.
 When you talk to the best lawyers, accountants, researchers, business executives, and others, a good portion of them will declare a profound respect for working on Sundays.

-What is it about Sundays that attracts so many people?
+What is it about Sundays that attract so many people?
 I have studied successful people all of my career and whenever I meet these ”Sunday workers,” I always ask them one thing: ”Why do you like working on Sundays?”

 To me, this answer was fascinating—although I had never really thought about interruptions and how detrimental they could be at that point in my career.
 Very much wanting success and to be part of the crowd of people I saw working on Sundays, I too started working on Sundays more than 25 years ago … and since then (holidays excluded) I have never missed a beat.
-Sunday is the day that is sacrosanct for me and working on Sundays is something that I need to do.
+Sunday is the day that is sacrosanct for me, and working on Sundays is something that I need to do.

 Why Sunday?
 Personally, I do not think people need to work on Sunday.
 The reason so many people (myself included) work on Sunday is because they are overtaken with interruptions throughout the week.
 It is as if it is impossible to get anything done during work hours.
 This is a trap everyone falls into: